deadlysyn/neovimrc/README.md

 Read over the documentation for each of the included plugins for usage information.

+- [ack.vim](https://github.com/mileszs/ack.vim): Vim plugin for the Perl module / CLI script 'ack' (used for alias and command definitions, with `ackprg` mapped to `ag --vimgrep`)
+- [deoplete](https://github.com/Shougo/deoplete.nvim): Dark powered asynchronous completion framework for neovim/Vim8
 - [lightline](https://github.com/itchyny/lightline.vim): A light and configurable statusline/tabline plugin for Vim.
 - [neomake](https://github.com/neomake/neomake): Asynchronous linting and make framework for Neovim/Vim
-- [deoplete](https://github.com/Shougo/deoplete.nvim): Dark powered asynchronous completion framework for neovim/Vim8
-- [vim-gitgutter](https://github.com/airblade/vim-gitgutter): A Vim plugin which shows a git diff in the gutter (sign column) and stages/undoes hunks
 - [fzf](https://github.com/junegunn/fzf): A command-line fuzzy finder
 - [fzf.vim](https://github.com/junegunn/fzf.vim): Useful bundle of fzf-based commands and mappings
 - [fzf-filemru](https://github.com/tweekmonster/fzf-filemru): File MRU with fzf.vim
 - [open_file_under_cursor.vim](https://github.com/amix/open_file_under_cursor.vim): Open file under cursor when pressing gf (if the text under the cursor is a path)
-- [ack.vim](https://github.com/mileszs/ack.vim): Vim plugin for the Perl module / CLI script 'ack' (used for alias and command definitions, with `ackprg` mapped to `ag --vimgrep`)
+- [ultisnips](https://github.com/SirVer/ultisnips): The ultimate snippet solution for Vim
+- [vim-snippets](https://github.com/honza/vim-snippets): vim-snipmate default snippets (Previously snipmate-snippets)
 - [vim-unimpaired](https://github.com/tpope/vim-unimpaired): pairs of handy bracket mappings
 - [vim-repeat](https://github.com/tpope/vim-repeat): enable repeating supported plugin maps with "."
 - [vim-surround](https://github.com/tpope/vim-surround): quoting/parenthesizing made simple
 - [vim-sleuth](https://github.com/tpope/vim-sleuth): Heuristically set buffer options
 - [vim-commentary](https://github.com/tpope/vim-commentary): comment stuff out
 - [vim-fugitive](https://github.com/tpope/vim-fugitive): a Git wrapper so awesome, it should be illegal
+- [vim-gitgutter](https://github.com/airblade/vim-gitgutter): A Vim plugin which shows a git diff in the gutter (sign column) and stages/undoes hunks
 - [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): True Sublime Text style multiple selections for Vim
 - [vim-polyglot](https://github.com/sheerun/vim-polyglot): A solid language pack for Vim
-- [ultisnips](https://github.com/SirVer/ultisnips): The ultimate snippet solution for Vim
-- [vim-snippets](https://github.com/honza/vim-snippets): vim-snipmate default snippets (Previously snipmate-snippets)
 - [vim-go](https://github.com/fatih/vim-go): Go development plugin for Vim
 - [vim-javascript](https://github.com/pangloss/vim-javascript): Vastly improved Javascript indentation and syntax support in Vim
-- [vim-json](https://github.com/elzr/vim-json): A better JSON for Vim: distinct highlighting of keywords vs values, JSON-specific (non-JS) warnings, quote concealing.
+- [vim-json](https://github.com/elzr/vim-json): A better JSON for Vim: distinct highlighting of keywords vs values, JSON-specific (non-JS) warnings, quote concealing

 ## Layout, Color & Themes

-layout inspired by amix/vimrc
-modular - can add/remove vim-plug plugins
+Unless `$KDG_HOME_CONFIG` points elsewhere, Neovim configuration resides in `~/.config/neovim` (like vim's `~/.vim').
+The main file is `init.vim` (Neovim's equivalent of `.vimrc`), which simply sources a number of `*.vim` files.
+This makes things somewhat modular -- you can easily exclude parts of the configuration you don't use.
+There's also an install script which will let you install `simple` (ideal for DevOps/sysadmins) or `full` versions.

+Themes live in `~/.config/nvim/colors`.
+I know themes are often seen as unnecessary bling, but as something I spend many hours a day staring at, I find a well designed colorscheme essential to happiness.
+When done right, it relieves eyestrain through optimal contrast and boosts efficiency by better conveying important information.

+For many years I was a [solarized](http://ethanschoonover.com/solarized) user.
+Everyone's taste is different, but I still think it's a thoughtful design.
+Unfortunately, I'm a night owl and often find myself working late.
+With Night Shift now native in MacOS (thank you, [flux](https://justgetflux.com), I've found blue-heavy themes suffer as the day progresses.
+This got me looking for alternatives that offer similarly thoughtful design (balanced and consistant contrast, light and dark modes) in a different color palette.

+I spent some time looking at available themes (I really don't want to create my own), and the primary candidates I considered moving to were [gruvbox](https://github.com/morhetz/gruvbox) and [tomorrow](https://github.com/chriskempson/tomorrow-theme)...
+Both are beautiful, but I've currently settled on _Tomorrow_ for a few reasons:

+- Themes were available for all my tools (gruvbox is now too, just not in the official lightline repo)
+- More modes (light, dark, eighties, blue, etc.)
+- Stronger contrast in some areas (personal preference)

+where are themes for each componentn located

+### Truecolor

+While on this journey, I realized I really can't live without truecolor support.
+[Most modern terminals do it these days](https://github.com/junegunn/vim-plug).
+The differences range from subtle to glaring, but make for a better experience overall.
+While it's getting easier, referring to numerous threads online reveals making this work consistently is unfortunately more wizardry than one might think.
+While this repo configures Neovim itself in a way that should be appropriate, you'll need additional steps in your environment which will differ based on the terminal you use, whether you layer on tmux, etc.

+Here are things that seem to be working for me on MacOS + iterm2 + tmux + neovim:

+TODO: setup instructions/links

+# Ligatures

-color scheme/base16 plug... why not solarized font / ligatures truecolor
+font / ligatures
+enabling truecolor

 ## Installation

+...need install script

 vim-plug
 PlugInstall